top of page

 If you are driving it's a little easier to pack fresh fruits and vegetables for your trip.
 If you are flying a short distance this shouldn't be an issue either, but if you are flying long-distance this can be a challenge.

-Snacks like carrots and hummus, apples, berries, and cucumbers can go a LONG way in keeping you regular throughout your trip!
+Snacks like carrots and hummus, apples, berries, and cucumbers can go a long way in keeping you regular throughout your trip!
 My pro-tip is to always have a bag of baby carrots on hand.
 They travel well and really help move your system.

 This doesn't just go for travel time.
 Try to incorporate fresh fruits/vegetables throughout your trip.